AbdelrahmanShaheen/Forkify-app/README.md

 ## Build with

-This app is built with vanilla JavaScript along with HTML and SCSS(not done by me).
+This app is built with vanilla JavaScript along with HTML and SCSS.
 It uses PARCEL as module bundler , NPM as package manager and Babel to convert new JS code into compatible version for older browsers.

 ## About the API used for fetching recipe food data